richheller/network-lab-richardheller/labs/eigrp/unequal_cost_load_balancing/README.md

 The highest metric path (28416) requires a minimum variance of approximately 6.16 (28416 / 4608).
 Since variance must be an integer, a value of 7 is required to include the third feasible path into the routing table.

-before adjusting, R5 path to R1 destination is via 10.0.35.1
+Before applying the variance command, R5 reaches the 10.0.12.0/30 network via a single best path (10.0.35.1).

 <img width="650" height="21" alt="image" src="https://github.com/user-attachments/assets/cf5b2b2c-72b4-4d16-ade8-5391916195da" />